 Here are some tips.

-- When digging the planting hole, use a tool that you are comfortable with.
+- When digging the planting hole, use a tool you are comfortable with.
 A long-handled trowel with arm support and a fist-grip style might be best.
-If you are to level the soil, use a scoop with a more wide, comfortable grip.
+Use a scoop with a broader, comfortable grip to level the soil.

 - A bulb planter performs better in extracting the soil and is easier to drop in plants for smaller plants.